Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: The optimal , and

-Next we give up any possible further analysis on Theorem~\ref{thm:comVwx} and instead consider (\ref{maxpro}) from new perspectives.
-We are devoted to deriving a new expression of $w_{opt}$, which is essentially the same as but formally different from (\ref{expr1}) with $b=0$, and, very importantly, explicit expressions of the a-priori $(I-P_V)w_{opt}$, the optimally expanded subspace $\mathcal{V}_{w_{opt}}$ and more others.
-In the next section, we shall show how these results can be fully exploited to expand $\mathcal{V}$ to computable optimal subspaces $\mathcal{V}_{\widetilde{w}_{opt}}$ within the four kinds of projection methods, respectively, and present some other robust optimal expansion approach in practical computations.
+In what follows we give up any possible further analysis on Theorem~\ref{thm:comVwx} and instead consider (\ref{maxpro}) from new perspectives.
+We will establish a number of important and insightful results.
+We derive a new expression of $w_{opt}$, which is essentially the same as but formally different from (\ref{expr1}) with $c=0$.
+The new form of $w_{opt}$ will play a critical role in establishing explicit expressions of the a priori $(I-P_V)w_{opt}$, the optimally expanded subspace $\mathcal{V}_{w_{opt}}$ and some other important quantities.

 Note that $P_V=VV^H$ is the orthogonal projector onto $\mathcal{V}$.
 Assume that $x\not\in\mathcal{V}$, $w\in\mathcal{V}$ and $Aw\not\in\mathcal{V}$.
 Lemma 1 of \cite{ye2008optimal} states that